apresland/kitti-rosbag-creator/README.md

 ### Create a Virtual Environment (optional but recommended)

 Once the code has been downloaded or cloned to a folder, it is recommended (but not required) to create a Python virtual environment.
+Making a virtual environment will allow you to install the project in it's own environment instead of your computer's global environment.
-If you decide not to, please skip to the 'Install Project Dependencies' section.
+If you decide not to create a virtual environment, please skip to the 'Build and Install' section.
 Otherwise, continue following the instructions in this section.

 Open a terminal in the project folder and run this command (replacing `python3` with `python` as necessary for your installation):